-Checking brake fluid level - front brake
+Checking the brake fluid level/refilling \

-The brake fluid reservoir is combined with the hand brake cylinder on the handlebars.
-To check the brake fluid level, the brake pistons must be pushed back to their basic position.
-The brake fluid level should be 5 mm below the upper edge of the reservoir (see illustration).
+The brake fluid reservoir is combined with the hand brake cylinder on the handlebar.
+To check the brake fluid level, press the brake pistons back into the basic position.
+Move the hand brake cylinder in a horizontal position, remove the screws [1] and the cover [2] with the diaphragm [3].
+The brake fluid level should be 5 mm below the upper edge of the reservoir (see drawing), otherwise add DOT 5.1 brake fluid (e.g. Motorex Brake Fluid DOT 5.1) up to 5 mm below the upper edge of the reservoir.